wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 .. note::
    :class: not-long

-   The password is the instance ID with the first letter capitalized, example: I-07f25f6afe4789342
+   The password is the instance ID with the first letter capitalized.
+For example: ``I-07f25f6afe4789342``.

 .. warning::

-   It is highly recommended to change the default users passwords in the first SSH access.
-The API password for the wazuh and wazuh-wui user matches the admin user password, this is important to change the Wazuh API passwords.
-To perform this action, see the :doc:`/user-manual/user-administration/password-management` section.
+   The password for the server API users ``wazuh`` and ``wazuh-wui`` is the same  as the ``admin`` user's password.
+It is highly recommended to change the default passwords in the first SSH access.
+To perform this action, refer to the :doc:`/user-manual/user-administration/password-management` section.

 Security considerations about SSH
 ---------------------------------